nodejs/nodejs.dev/src/documentation/0002-node-history/index.md

 JavaScript is a programming language that was created at Netscape as a scripting tool to manipulate web pages inside their browser, [Netscape Navigator](https://en.wikipedia.org/wiki/Netscape_Navigator).

 Part of the business model of Netscape was to sell Web Servers, which included an environment called _Netscape LiveWire_ that could create dynamic pages using server-side JavaScript.
-Unfortunately, _Netscape LiveWire_ wasn't very successful and server-side Javascript wasn't popularized until recently, by the introduction of Node.js.
+Unfortunately, _Netscape LiveWire_ wasn't very successful and server-side JavaScript wasn't popularized until recently, by the introduction of Node.js.

 One key factor that led to the rise of Node.js was the timing.
 Just a few years earlier, JavaScript had started to be considered as a more serious language, thanks to "Web 2.0" applications (such as Flickr, Gmail, etc.) that showed the world what a modern experience on the web could be like.